Project

 add Enumerable#find_map and Enumerable#find_all_map

-Added by Hanmac (Hans Mackowiak) almost 11 years ago.
-Updated about 1 month ago.
+Added by Hanmac (Hans Mackowiak) over 11 years ago.
+Updated 8 months ago.

 Status: